nwg/racket-wiki/How-to-get-started.md

 Hot Tip: Set your PATH environment variable so you can use `raco` and other Racket command line functions.

+On macOS:

-On macOS: `sudo sh -c 'echo "/Applications/Racket v7.3/bin" >> /etc/paths.d/racket'`
+* `sudo sh -c 'echo "/Applications/Racket v7.5/bin" >> /etc/paths.d/racket'`
+  (If you have installed a previous version you may want to edit `/etc/paths.d/racket` to remove the old paths.
+I used `vi` but you may prefer to delete the file with `rm /etc, and recreate it with the above command)

+* To use command line tools (`raco`) you will also need to run the command `sudo xattr -r -d com.apple.quarantine /Applications/Racket\ v7.5/`

 On Windows one of the following
  * add the racket bin path to `Path` in 'Envi­ron­ment Vari­ables' (under System Properties, Advanced tab)
  * right click on Start menu and select Command Prompt(Admin), then `setx /m PATH "C:\my\installed\racket\bin\;%PATH%"` (restart command prompt required)